-As of December 31, 2021, the Company had outstanding commitments totaling \$705, of which \$420 was committed to fund limited partnership and other alternative investments, which may be called by the partnership during the commitment period to fund the purchase of new investments and partnership expenses.
-Additionally, \$45 of the outstanding commitments are primarily related to various funding obligations associated with private debt.
-The remaining outstanding commitments of \$240 are related to mortgage loans.
-Of the \$705 in total outstanding commitments, \$155 are related to mortgage loan commitments, which the Company can cancel unconditionally.
+As of December 31, 2022, the Company had outstanding commitments totaling \$974, of which \$410 was committed to fund LPs and other alternative investments, which may be called by the partnership during the commitment period to fund the purchase of new investments and partnership expenses.
+Additionally, \$323 of the outstanding commitments are primarily related to various funding obligations associated with private debt.
+The remaining outstanding commitments of \$241 are related to mortgage loans.
+Of the \$974, \$29 are related to mortgage loan commitments which the Company can cancel unconditionally.